 Figure 3

-Fig. 3 shows an example of game generated by ltlsynt from the LTL specification of a reactive controler, and then how this game can be encoded into an And-Inverter-Graph.
+Fig. 3 shows an example of game generated by ltlsynt from the LTL specification of a reactive controller, and then how this game can be encoded into an And-Inverter-Graph.
 First we retrieve the game generated by ltlsynt (any argument passed to spot.automaton is interpreted as a command if it ends with a pipe), then we solve it to compute a possible winning strategy.

 Player 0 plays from round states and tries to violate the acceptance condition; Player 1 plays from diamond states and tries to satisfy the acceptance condition.
 Once a game has been solved, the highlight_strategy function will decorate the automaton with winning region and computed strategies for player 0 and 1 in red and green respectively.
 Therefore this game is winning for player 1 from the initial state.